A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Collaboration for Trustworthiness

-\textbf{(2) Logit Offset Fusion} \citet{mitchell2024an} introduced the concept of logit offset fusion by decomposing a fine-tuned model’s output into the base model’s logits and a behavioral delta.
-Through an \textit{up-scaling} strategy, it integrates a large pre-trained model’s logits with the behavioral delta of a small fine-tuned model, achieving 73\% of full large-model fine-tuning helpfulness without retraining.
+where $\lambda$ is a scaling factor aligning the magnitude of the small model’s delta with the large model’s logit scale.
+This simple logit-level combination achieves up to 73\% of the full large-model fine-tuning helpfulness without re-training the large model.
 This demonstrates that safety-aligned small models’ behavioral deltas can enhance LLM safety when fused at the logit level.
 Building on this idea, Offset Unlearning~\cite{huang2025offset} trains SLMs to generate targeted logit offsets that suppress sensitive or fabricated knowledge for privacy-preserving unlearning.
 Conversely, Weak-to-Strong Jailbreak~\cite{zhao2025weaktostrong} reveals that unsafe SLMs can steer safe LLMs toward harmful outputs, implying that the same mechanism can defensively employ safe SLMs to counter jailbreak attacks through safety-guided logit fusion.